 How accurate are Zoopla estimates?

 Zoopla are possibly the largest offender in generating wildly inaccurate house prices.
 This has been shown time and time again.
 The real problem here is that most home sellers would expect to receive a reasonable valuation having gone to the trouble of entering their information.
 But the reality is very different.
 And the problems only grow as you start to test Zoopla estimates across a number of properties.
-Let me start by showing you a working example:

 How to add value to your home